opencitations/bcite/README.md

 ## Usage

 * Clone or download the git repo.
-* `python3 -m script.web.app 8000` The BCite App runs at [http://localhost:8000](http://localhost:8000).
+* Run the triplestore launching the file `run-local.sh` in included in the directory `triplestore/sh`.
+The triplestore runs at port 9999.
-* `java -server -Xmx1g -jar blazegraph.jar` The triplestore runs at port 9999.
+* Run the web application by launching `python3 -m script.web.app 8000`.
+The BCite App runs at [http://localhost:8000](http://localhost:8000).

 ## Evaluation
 To evaluate the precision of the tool, and the number of open citations created, the following data is used: [https://doi.org/10.6084/m9.figshare.6462443](https://doi.org/10.6084/m9.figshare.6462443).
 Results are outlined in the csv file.